 How to Deal with Invasive Landscaping

 In some cases, homeowners buy an empty lot and build a house according to their wishes.
 They also plant trees and shrubs they want in their yard.
 However, in most cases, homeowners buy an already finished house that comes with various trees and other plants.
 If you have moved into a home with invasive landscaping, you don’t have to despair.
-Simply call expert contractors at AFS in the Birmingham, AL, area for a free inspection and they will inform you about your waterproofing options and other home maintenance solutions.
+Simply call experts at AFS in the Birmingham, AL, area for a free inspection and they will inform you about your waterproofing options and other home maintenance solutions.
 They will suggest various ways you can protect your home, inspect your yard, and advise you to get rid of the trees that could damage your foundation.